 - All-gender restrooms available to students across campus housing communities, including all of yakʔitʸutʸu.

-- Affinity Socials offered in partnership with the Cross Cultural Centers and Faculty Staff Associations.
+- Affinity Socials offered in partnership with Student Diversity, Belonging and Culture and Faculty Staff Associations.

 - Ongoing partnership with the yak titʸu titʸu yak tiłhini tribe.

 - Funding for programs related to diversity and inclusion that directly benefit Cal Poly residents.
 (Apply here.)

 - Diversity-related events and programming for students within their housing communities.

 - Diversity and inclusion training for all Housing professional staff through the "Love, Empathy, Respect" curriculum.